MichalOpoka/ecfr/cfr/title-13-Business-Credit-Assistance/chapter-I-Small-Business-Administration/part-120-Business-Loans/subpart-I-RiskBased-Lender-Oversight/subjectgroup-ECFReef6af42e31e2c5-Enforcement-Actions/section-120.1400.md

 (3) *For cease and desist orders* -

-(i) A violation of the Act or SBA regulations, or
+(i) A violation of SBA Loan Program Requirements; or

-(ii) Where an SBA Supervised Lender or Other Person engages in or is about to engage in any acts or practices that will violate the Act or SBA's regulations.
+(ii) Where an SBA Supervised Lender or Other Person engages in or is about to engage in any acts or practices that will violate SBA Loan Program Requirements.

 (4) *For an emergency cease and desist order* -